-A 2-step approach is commonly used in the United States.
-The 50-g OGCT is performed between 24 and 28 weeks of gestation in a nonfasting state.
+Two strategies are used to screen for gestational diabetes in the United States.
+In the 2-step approach, the 50-g OGCT is performed between 24 and 28 weeks of gestation in a nonfasting state.
 If the screening threshold is met or exceeded (130 mg/dL, 135 mg/dl, or 140 mg/dL [7.21, 7.49, or 7.77 mmol/L]), patients receive the oral glucose tolerance test (OGTT).
 During the OGTT, a fasting glucose level is obtained, followed by administration of a 100-g glucose load, and glucose levels are evaluated after 1, 2, and 3 hours.
-Alternatively, a 75-g glucose load is administered after fasting glucose and plasma glucose levels are evaluated after 1 and 2 hours (1-step approach).
 A diagnosis of GDM is made when 2 or more glucose values fall at or above the specified glucose thresholds.
+Alternatively, in the 1-step approach, a 75-g glucose load is administered after fasting glucose and plasma glucose levels are evaluated after 1 and 2 hours.
+Gestational diabetes mellitus is diagnosed if 1 glucose value falls at or above the specified glucose thresholds.